FelixHenninger/lab.js/docs/reference/element.rst

     superordinate elements, which are then applied to all subordinate, nested, elements.

-    The :js:attr:`parameters_aggregate` attribute combines the
+    The :js:attr:`aggregateParameters` attribute combines the
     :js:attr:`parameters` of any single element with those of superordinate elements, if there are any.
 Within this structure, parameters defined at lower, more specific, levels override those with an otherwise broader scope.